 I’m eager to see the next chapter at Health Guardians Organization (HGO) with MD/DDS students at the helm of the leadership team.
 The network of college campuses with concentrated pre-health students, in addition to perpetual revenue streams each year, is a prime environment to incubate more global health projects and research studies to share our work in the medical world -- projects that are more bold than our signature health project, FitLifeFlow.

 Health Guardians Organization

-Masters Degree, Columbia University, School of Public Health
+Master of Public Health, Columbia University School of Public Health

 BA, University of California, Berkeley, College of Letters and Science